harvic3/nodetskeleton/README.md

       next,
       this.servicesContainer.get<VerifyStatusIterator>({
         // It is important to be careful with this order, otherwise you will have unexpected surprises
-        one: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
+        stepOne: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
-        two: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
+        stepTwo: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
-        three: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
+        stepThree: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
-        four: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
+        stepFour: this.servicesContainer.get<AnotherPongUseCase>(this.CONTEXT, AnotherPongUseCase.name),
         // Look here for the type of input that corresponds to the type of the first use case }).iterate(req.locale, res.trace, { counter: 0 }),
     );